astropy/specutils/docs/identify.rst

 ==============================
-Identifying Spectrum1D Formats
+Identifying Spectrum Formats
 ==============================

-``specutils`` provides a convenience function, `~specutils.io.registers.identify_spectrum_format`, which attempts to guess the `~specutils.Spectrum1D` file format from the list of registered formats, and essentially acts as a wrapper on `~astropy.io.registry.identify_format`.
+``specutils`` provides a convenience function, `~specutils.io.registers.identify_spectrum_format`, which attempts to guess the `~specutils.Spectrum` file format from the list of registered formats, and essentially acts as a wrapper on `~astropy.io.registry.identify_format`.

-This function is useful for identifying a spectrum file format without reading the whole file with the  `~specutils.Spectrum1D.read` method.
+This function is useful for identifying a spectrum file format without reading the whole file with the  `~specutils.Spectrum.read` method.
 It uses the same identification method as ``read`` however, so it provides a convenience of access outside of calling ``read`` without any change in underlying functionality.
 It returns the best guess as to a valid format from the list of ``Formats``